geodatascience/geodatascience_repo/geokeywords/README.md

 ## Step 1.
 Search query execution (through the Twitter API)

-You need to apply for access tokens from the twitter dev platform to be able to use their research API - the standard (free) plan is sufficient for this tutorial.
-Please refer to [their website](https://developer.twitter.com/en/apply-for-access "All new developers must apply for a developer account to access Twitter APIs.
-Once approved, you can begin to use our standard APIs and our new premium APIs.") and come back when you are done.
-You can save them - `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN`, `ACCESS_SECRET` - as a json file.
+You need to apply for access tokens from the twitter dev platform to be able to use their research API - the standard (free) plan is sufficient for this tutorial (please refer to [their website](https://developer.twitter.com/en/apply-for-access "All new developers must apply for a developer account to access Twitter APIs.
+Once approved, you can begin to use our standard APIs and our new premium APIs.") and come back when you are done).
+When you will get your credentials - `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN`, `ACCESS_SECRET` - save them as a json file somewhere in your disk.

-I suggest you the following function - `collectAndSaveTweets` - to collect and save your preferred tweets.
+I suggest you the following function - `collectAndSaveTweets` - to collect and save your tweets.
 Here is a simple description of the most important parameters of `collectAndSaveTweets`:

 * `searchtoken` : the keywords to search for
 * `credentialfilepath` : you credential file path (`json` format)